Medical Advocacy & Outreach's Telehealth Services

 - Hepatitis C care for mono-infected or co-infected patients

 - Mental/behavioral health and substance abuse counseling

 - Onsite dental clinic

 - Interpretation services

-MAO has provided patients living with HIV improved access to care, lower traveling costs, and care for more patients.
+MAO has provided patients living with HIV improved access to care, travel costs, and quality of care through their telehealth services.
 An evaluation of Alabama eHealth led by Johns Hopkins Bloomberg School of Public Health found the following positive outcomes of the MAO's Alabama eHealth service:

 - 100% of HIV-positive clients are linked to care within 30 days of their appointment

 - 96% of clients had a current prescription for antiretroviral therapy (drug that suppress the HIV virus and stops its progression)

 - 94% of Alabama eHealth clients were virally suppressed